lookee/ffdup/README.md

 #### What does ffdup do? ####

-It crawls directories and prints a list of duplicated files.
+It crawls directories and detects quickly duplicated files.

 #### More info about ffdup ####

 * it is written in Perl using only core modules
 * it uses a fast scan algorithm to detect duplicated files
-* it works greatly installed into nas with perl support (eg. Synology)
+* it works greatly installed into NAS with Perl support (eg. Synology, D-LINK 323)

 #### Quick Install ####